furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

 creator: "John Hulme"
 ---

-Once, when very young on Dartford Span at midsummer, she left her sister watching a gaudy trickster show and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the great grey river beneath.
-There was peace in that great height and she felt for a time that she looked upon the world as the Dead did -- at peace now despite that there were so very many of them crowded above the world of the living.
+Once, when very young on Dartford Span at Midsummer, she left her sister watching a gaudy Trickster show and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the great grey river beneath.
+There was peace in that great height and she felt for a time that she looked upon the world as the Dead did&emdash;at peace now despite that there were so very many of them crowded above the world of the living.
 And something of that peace stayed with her, even after her angry sister pulled her hard away from the rail and scolded her back into the stalls of the fair and sulked on all the long journey back to the city.

-  This year’s midsummer was long past now, and the child slipping from her sister on the Span had turned by the years into a young woman, though Pardua remembered well the grey river on that bright morning as the early sun came warm to her shoulders and she looked down again from a height.
-She felt the sickness easing inside her as she studied the lines of the symbols in the grey parking far below.
+  This year’s Midsummer was long past now, and the child slipping from her sister on the Span had turned by the years into a young woman, though Pardua remembered well the grey river on that bright morning as the early sun came warm to her shoulders and she looked down again from a height.
+The sickness eased inside her as she studied the lines of the symbols in the grey parking far below.
 She would not be sick again, not today.
 She read the numbers between the lines on the far side of the parking to pass time as the nausea subsided.
 Near to the